Mahmoud02/MediatorExample/README.md

 ### Case3:
-in the previous examples: only Class A sends msg to all other classes. but what we should do if we want all classes to communicate with each other vice versa?? so we can make a list of type IMessage in each class and we will register all other objects in it.
+in the previous examples: only Class A sends msg to all other classes. but what we should do if we want all classes to communicate with each other vice versa?? we can make a list of type IMessage in each class and we will register all other objects in it.
 ```c#
   class A{
     List<Imessage> otherobjectsList ;